 Questions Your Ortho Personal Statement Should Answer

-Your ortho personal statement should answer certain questions.
+Your ortho personal statement and IMG residency personal statement too should answer certain questions.
 Making an impression is not enough, but should have a positive indication of what you are good at.
 Questions such as the one below should give you a good head start on what to write.

 - Tell us about yourself – this is one question that interviewers never fail to ask.
 It is just a way of making you loosen up and getting comfortable during the process of the interview.
 Avoid sharing too much information.
 State some of your key professional skills, pursuit, goals, personal interest, volunteer work and strengths that match with your skills.